 Another way to make a timelapse or hyperlapse is by using the video mode of your smartphone.
 Take several minutes or hours of high-quality video, preferably 4K or Full HD, and speed the results up to create a timelapse.

 You will need a lot of video frames to create a few seconds of timelapse.
-Make sure your phone has plenty of free storage available or buy yourself a micro SD memory card for a few bucks on Amazon.
-The amount of time required for a timelapse of one minute depends on the speed you need to create a beautiful shot.
+Make sure your phone has plenty of free storage available, or buy yourself a 1TB micro SD memory card on Amazon.
+The amount of time required for a one-minute timelapse depends on the speed you need to create a beautiful shot.
 For example, moving people or animals ask for a slower rate than turning stars and sunset to sunrise cityscapes.

 You can combine high-speed with slower speed sections to create a playful or dramatic effect called ramping.
 Time ramping is the art of slowing down and speeding up your footage to produce dramatic and creative video results.